Circling around (without taking off)

 01.06.2013 - Düsseldorf DUS

 Airports are also out-of-time.
-To facilitate long-distance travel by train or by plane, time zones were created, breaking down the natural connection between time and location.
+To facilitate long-distance travel, time zones were created, breaking down the natural connection between time and location.

 For all those reasons, you could say that the airport cuts a hole in the local landscape.
 A hole that is not, like a rabbit hole, leading down into a bottomless black, but one that is leading up, into an infinite blue.